harshpanara/hw1_introduction/README.md

 ROS- Homework Assignment1

 ## Overview:
-This is Implemented by Harsh Panara - hp475@cornell.edu
+This readme file is for assignment 1 of Foundation of Robotics written by Harsh Panara - hp475@cornell.edu.

 ## Deliverables